 Irukandji are rare to encounter…. but worth taking precautions against.
 Between November and May we require our guests to wear a lycra suit that protects from the likelihood of a sting.
 These suits also protect from sunburn and help reduce the amount of sunscreen you need to apply.
 Sunscreen, especially the non-water resistant type, comes off your body in the water and can settle on coral preventing it from photosynthesising.

 Yes we do!
 They are available on board for free.
 If you wear contact lenses it is possible to wear contact lenses under your normal mask whilst snorkeling the Great Barrier Reef.
 We have a wide range of prescription masks from -2 to -8 on board the vessel.
-Please make sure that you let us know at the time of booking and also at least 72 hours prior to your trip of this special request.
+Please let the crew know at the time of boarding on the morning of your cruise, and they will make sure to fit you up correctly!

 If you cancel within 24 hours of your scheduled Great Barrier Reef snorkeling trip then a cancellation fee of 100% applies.